iluwatar/java-design-patterns/prototype/README.md

 ```

 ## Class diagram

 ![alt text](./etc/prototype.urm.png "Prototype pattern class diagram")

 ## Applicability

-Use the Prototype pattern when a system should be independent of how its products are created, composed and represented; and
+Use the Prototype pattern when a system should be independent of how its products are created,
+composed, represented and

-* When the classes to instantiate are specified at run-time, for example, by dynamic loading
+* When the classes to instantiate are specified at run-time, for example, by dynamic loading.
-* To avoid building a class hierarchy of factories that parallels the class hierarchy of products
+* To avoid building a class hierarchy of factories that parallels the class hierarchy of products.
 * When instances of a class can have one of only a few different combinations of state.
-It may be more convenient to install a corresponding number of prototypes and clone them rather than instantiating the class manually, each time with the appropriate state
+It may be
+more convenient to install a corresponding number of prototypes and clone them rather than
+instantiating the class manually, each time with the appropriate state.
-* When object creation is expensive compared to cloning
+* When object creation is expensive compared to cloning.

 ## Real world examples